-COOPERSTOWN, NY – School’s out for many children during Presidents’ Week in the Northeast, but learning continues in Cooperstown as the National Baseball Hall of Fame and Museum hosts special daily programs for kids of all ages Feb.
-20-24 in celebration of Black History Month.
+COOPERSTOWN, NY – School’s out for many children during April break week in the Northeast, but learning continues in Cooperstown as the National Baseball Hall of Fame and Museum hosts Youth Baseball Week April 9-15 with educational programs for kids of all ages.

 Families can compete in baseball knowledge game shows, learn about Hall of Famers Roberto Clemente and Jackie Robinson, tour the Louisville Slugger Museum and recreate a historic broadcast during Spring Break at the Hall of Fame.

 COOPERSTOWN, NY – The National Pastime has bonded families throughout more than two centuries of baseball games in America and around the world.

 On Thursday, April 12, the National Baseball Hall of Fame and Museum celebrates that bond with Sibling Day in Cooperstown.
 In honor of Sibling Day, the Museum is offering a special buy-one, get-one free ticket offer to siblings of any age.
 The offer must be redeemed on arrival at the Museum’s Ticket Booth.